Hookahs stand in the way of Nashamukt Bharat, says ex Mumbai Mayor

-Arguing that youth, and even schoolchildren, were addicted to hookahs when serving them was allowed, former mayor Shubha Raul has asked the PM to stop restaurants from doing so; the SC had lifted the ban on the sale of hookahs in October
+Arguing that youth, and even schoolchildren, were addicted to hookahs when serving them was allowed, former mayor Shubha Raul has asked the PM to stop restaurants from doing so

 The Supreme Court may have lifted the ban on hookahs two months ago, but former mayor Shubha Raul, who had led the campaign against hookah bars, has not given up yet.